JohnCannon87/RimworldShieldGenerator/README.md

 [list]
 [*]Shield protects from all "projectiles", won't defend from Graser Beams etc.
+[*]Drains battery power whenever it defends a shot [*]Shield shatters on a shot that fully drains the battery, leaving it to cool down and making a large EMP explosion in the room with the shield
-[*]Drains battery power whenever it defends a shot [*]Shield comes on automatically when a threat is detected on the map [*]Change your shield colour and transparency !
+[*]Shield comes on automatically when a threat is detected on the map [*]Change your shield colour and transparency !
 (The edge will always be visible but you can remove the inner overlay if you wish)
 [/list]